vanbroup/documents/output/SMIME.md

 d.
 Other Subject Attributes
    Other attributes MAY be present within the subject field.
 If present, other attributes SHALL contain information that has been verified by the CA.

+#### 7.1.4.4 Other Subject Attributes

+When explicitly stated as permitted by the relevant certificate profile specified within [Section 7.1.2](#712-certificate-content-and-extensions), CAs MAY include additional attributes within the `AttributeTypeAndValue` beyond those specified in [Section 7.1.4.2](#7142-subject-attribute-encoding).

+Before including such an attribute, the CA SHALL:

+  * Document the attributes within Section 7.1.4 of their CP or CPS, along with the applicable validation practices.
+  * Ensure that the contents contain information that has been verified by the CA, independent of the Applicant.

 ### 7.1.5 Name constraints

 For a Subordinate CA Certificate to be considered Technically Constrained, the Certificate SHALL include an Extended Key Usage (EKU) extension specifying all extended key usages for which the Subordinate CA Certificate is authorized to issue Certificates.
 The `anyExtendedKeyUsage` KeyPurposeId SHALL NOT appear within this extension.